HussainAther/philosophy/causality/emergence.md

 partitions, which in turn are needed to define those lower-level statistical states that are co-extensional (not necessarily identical) with higher-level individual states and their associated observables.

+As an example, consider the transition from classical point mechanics over statistical mechanics to thermodynamics (Bishop and Atmanspacher 2006).
+Step (1) in the discussion above is here the step from point mechanics to statistical mechanics, essentially based on the formation of an ensemble distribution.
+Particular properties of a many-particle system are defined in terms of a statistical ensemble description (e.g., as moments of a many-particle distribution function) which refers to the statistical state of an ensemble (Ls) rather than the individual states of single particles (Li).